ROBOMASTER-S1/ROBOMASTER-S1/README.md

 I was discovered to being a Near-Genius.
 In 2002, I was also diagnosed with Asperger's syndrome after my Mom passed away back in May 2000, just one day before her 67th Birthday.
-She said I had my Diploma, but I thought I had failed my second chance, due to a harsh falling out with an English teacher, back in late 1998.
+She said I had my Diploma, but I thought I had failed my second chance, due to a harsh falling out with an English teacher back in late 1998.
 She could have seen it before she died, but I didn't believe she was right.
 Yet, she was dead right!!

 ![SCASED-OUT!!](https://github.com/ROBOMASTER-S1/ROBOMASTER-S1/assets/34896540/948f44b3-57a1-4eeb-bf8d-3000f90d3d5b)